trueos/pcbsd/src-qt5/docs/update.rst

 Managing Jails from the CLI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Beginning with PC-BSD® 10.2, :command:`iocage` has been added for jail management and this utility will replace the :command:`warden` utility in a future version of PC-BSD®.
+Note that
+:command:`warden` is still available in this version of PC-BSD® to provide time for users to transition to using  :command:`iocage`.
+Documentation for using the command line version of
+:command:`warden` can be found in
+`this section of the 10.1.2 User Guide <http://download.pcbsd.org/iso/10.1-RELEASE/amd64/docs/html/controlpanel.html#using-the-command-line-version-of-warden>`_.

 The :command:`iocage` command line utility is a Bourne shell script.
 This script can be manually run from the command line on a PC-BSD® server or by users who prefer to manage jails using the command line.
 Advanced users can also refer to the command line version in their own jail management scripts.